-HAVING CONSIDERED the recommendations made by the Maritime Safety Committee at its fifty-seventh session and by the Marine Environment Protection Committee at its twenty-seventh session,
+HAVING CONSIDERED the recommendations made by the Maritime Safety Committee at its fifty-ninth session and by the Marine Environment Protection Committee at its thirty-first session,

-- 1. ADOPTS the IMO Guidelines on Management for the Safe Operation of Ships and for Pollution Prevention, which are set out in the Annex to the present resolution; - 2.
-INVITES all Governments to encourage those responsible for the operation of ships to take appropriate steps to develop, implement and assess safety and pollution prevention management in accordance with the above Guidelines; - 3.
-REQUESTS the Maritime Safety Committee and the Marine Environment Protection Committee periodically to review these Guidelines and to consider any need for amendments in the light of experience gained.
+- 1. ADOPTS the revised IMO Guidelines on Management for the Safe Operation of Ships and for Pollution Prevention, set out in the annex to the present resolution; - 2.
+INVITES Governments to encourage those responsible for the management and operation of ships to take appropriate steps to develop, implement and assess safety and pollution prevention management in accordance with the above Guidelines; - 3.
+REQUESTS the Maritime Safety Committee and the Marine Environment Protection Committee periodically to review these Guidelines and to consider any need for amendments in the light of experience gained; - 4.
+REVOKES resolution A.647(16).